 By 2030, nearly 70 million Americans will be over the age of 65.
-Many aging people are unable to care for themselves without some form of assistance.
+Unfortunately, many aging people are unable to care for themselves without some form of assistance.

-Fortunately, as the need for long-term care increases, so does the awareness of long-term care insurance.
-Often referred to as LTC insurance, this type of coverage can protect against the potential financial consequences of a long-term illness or disability.
+Today, as the need for long-term care increases, so does the awareness of long-term care insurance.
+Often referred to as LTC insurance, this type of insurance coverage can protect against the potential financial consequences of a long-term illness or disability.

 Protecting Financial & Emotional Health